phntmxyz/sidekick/README.md

 ### format

 Formats all Dart files in the project.
-Default will be 80.
-You can change the line length for all files by passing `--line-length <length>`.
+Default is `80`.
-Or you can change the line length for a specific package by adding the following to the `pubspec.yaml` of the package:
+Change the line length for a specific package by adding the following to the `pubspec.yaml` of the package:

 ```yaml
 format: